The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 Bethel Park and Upper St. Clair, Pennsylvania

+The Iron City's second "mall-type mart" was developed on an 85-acre tract, located 7.5 miles south of the Golden Triangle.
 SOUTH HILLS VILLAGE straddled the corporate limits of suburban Bethel Park and Upper St. Clair.
-It was designed by Los Angeles-based Welton Becket & Associates and Victor Gruen Associates, with additional input from Pittsburgh-based Hoffman, Loeffler & Wolfe.
+It was designed by Los Angeles-based Welton Becket & Associates and Victor Gruen Associates, with additional input from Pittsburgh's Hoffman, Loeffler & Wolfe firm.
+In its original state, the mall covered approximately 1,137,000 leasable square feet.

-The 2-level facility was built by Pittsburgh-based Don-Mark Realty, later known as Oxford Development.
-Its official grand opening was held on July 28, 1965.
-Encompassing approximately 1,137,000 leasable square feet, SOUTH HILLS VILLAGE was anchored by a 2-level (169,300 square foot) Gimbels-Pittsburgh, 2-level (193,000 square foot), Pittsburgh-based Joseph Horne Company and 2-level (146,000 square foot) Sears.
+The 2-level complex was built by Pittsburgh-based Don-Mark Realty (later known as the Oxford Development Company).
+An official grand opening was held on July 28, 1965.
+Three anchor department stores were dedicated; a 2-level (169,300 square foot) Gimbels-Pittsburgh, 2-level (193,000 square foot), Pittsburgh-based Joseph Horne Company and 2-level (146,000 square foot) Sears.

-SOUTH HILLS VILLAGE became rail-transit-accessible with the completion of the 10.5 route mile, Stage 1 "T" light rail line.
+The Oxford Development Company sold the mall in January 1982, with the Connecticut General Insurance Company becoming its new proprietor.
+Oxford was enlisted to manage the complex.
+SHV became rail-transit-accessible with the completion of the 10.5 route mile, Stage 1 "T" light rail line.
 Service was inaugurated in July 1985.
 The mall's southeast parking lot adjoins the South Hills Village station, which is the southern terminus of the Blue Line-South Hills Village route.

-The second phase of the renovation, completed in late 1994, added a 14-bay Food Court, which was built in front of the Upper Level Main Entrance.
+The second phase of renovation, completed in late 1994, added a 14-bay Food Court, which was built in front of the Upper Level Main Entrance.
 This added approximately 21,600 square feet to the shopping center's gross leasable area.

 By this time, SOUTH HILLS VILLAGE had become one of the most upscale shopping centers in the metro area.
 It was acquired by the Indianapolis-based Simon Property Group in 1997.
 The 5-plex cinema closed in August 1997.
 It was razed and replaced by the Carmike South Hills Village 10.
 Its first features were shown on July 10, 1998.